 2 whole lemons, cut into quarters and then sliced

 Place lemon slices, pomegranate seeds, sugar and mint in a pitcher and muddle until flavors combine.

 Add the pomegranate juice and gin and mix well.

 Place ice in tumblers and pour the cocktail over it.
 Garnish with fresh mint and a slice of lemon.

 Need some food to go with your drink?
-Here are three amazing recipes to try!
+Here are two amazing recipes to try!